Raising rabbits for meat is rewarding, economical, and relatively easy.

 For example, you may want to keep your rabbits in hanging cages in a barn.
 Using hanging cages makes them easy to reach, protects them from rain and hot weather, and makes it easy for you to care for them.

-You could also keep your rabbits in hutches outside, as long as the hutches have a roof and an area where the rabbits can get out of the rain and sun.
+You could also keep your rabbits in hutches outside, as long as the hutches have a roof (like the rabbit hutches I built here) and an area where the rabbits can get out of the rain and sun.

 Wire bottoms work well because the feces can fall through, making it easy to sweep up.
 You’ll need to stuff part of the cage with hay for the rabbits to cuddle in when it’s cold and to give them some relief for their feet.